-Giving back is something that is important for a lawyer.
+Giving back is important for a lawyer.
 At the beginning of their career, many lawyers are concerned about paying back their student loans and other debts.
 They may be concerned about getting grounded in their careers.
 They may be concerned about being able to support themselves and their family.
-This can make it hard for many lawyers early in their career.
+This can make it hard for many lawyers early in their careers.

 But once a lawyer is grounded, and can meet their own obligations, lawyers really should make a concerted effort to give back.
 Lawyers can give back in many different ways:

 - Lawyers may choose to support the charities of their choice.
-They can often do that through donating their time or their money to help a particular charity.
+They can often do that by donating their time or their money to help a particular charity.

-- Lawyers may also opt to give back by donating to pro bono agencies who provide pro bono representation to individuals who are indigent.
+- Lawyers may also opt to give back by donating to pro bono agencies who provide pro bono representation to indigent individuals.
 A lawyer may even volunteer to take a pro bono case for an indigent individual.

 There is a quandary, however, with certain lawyers who are not-so charitable, although they may oddly think that they are being charitable.
 This can often arise where lawyers obtain jobs within law firms where they are paid a lucrative salary and benefits.
 Yet, they do not seek to collect payment for the work they have truly performed, nor do they record the time they spent in the firm’s billing software.
 In essence, they give away free legal work.